tuta-bits/Quiz-App/README.md

 ## :blossom: Welcome to my Quiz page :blossom:

 This is a web-page that will show-case a random quiz with multi-choice answers and a testament of my journey with **`The Learning People`**<br>
-This app will comprise of three `3` pages, *viz* : Home Page, Game Page and End Page .
+This app will comprise of three `4` pages, *viz* : Home Page, Game Page, End Page and High-Score Page.

 ### Overview